 There is no formal connection between the Order of the Engineer and other national engineering organizations; it is independent.
 However, the Order recognizes ABET's accreditation of engineering programs as a primary measurement of educational credentials for an engineer in the United States.
 In addition, Links of the Order have been chartered to various local components of Tau Beta Pi, NSPE, ASCE, and many other engineering societies.

 The Pledge of the Computing Professional is an organization modeled after the Order of the Engineer.
 This rite-of-passage ceremony recognizes and promotes the ethical and moral behavior of graduates of computing-related degree programs as they transition to careers of service to society.
 Pledge participants recite the Oath and wear a lapel pin featuring the word honor in binary code.
-2018 is the first year that UB SEAS has been a member of this organization, and UB is only the second registered "node" in New York State.
+UB is only the second registered "node" in New York State and became members of the organization in 2018.
 Seniors majoring in computer science may join the Pledge of the Computing Professional.